Site icon Pro Hustle

 According to the World Gold Council, the momentum for central banks buying gold is not slowing down, and 2023 has had the strongest start since at least 2010.
 The data shows that the net purchases of gold by central banks in the first two months of 2023 have been significant, outweighing any records going back to 1950.
 This level of gold buying has not been seen for over 70 years, indicating a significant trend.
 In 1967, a similar surge in gold buying prompted the collapse of the London Gold Pool, which was established to defend the U.S. price of gold at $35 per ounce and maintain the Bretton Woods system.
 Central banks realized that there was not enough gold to support this system, causing the pool to collapse in 1968.
 However, the U.S. dollar’s peg to gold remained intact.
 Central banks then started exchanging their dollars for physical gold, but within three years, the United States was close to running out of gold.
 As a result, President Nixon closed the gold window, ending the gold standard in 1971.

-America Is Robbing The World With a Worthless Piece of Paper
+United States Is Robbing The World With a Worthless Piece of Paper

 Bashar Al-Assad – President of Syria